Built by engineers, for engineers

 Modules ship as signed .tar.gz artifacts.
 The host loads each module's assemblies into a private AssemblyLoadContext.
 Tenants install modules independently into their own dedicated databases.
 No host redeploy is required to make a new module available, and no host redeploy is required when a tenant installs one.

-A tenant admin clicks Install on the marketplace page.
-The platform writes a TenantModule row, runs the module's migrations against the tenant's dedicated database, seeds the module's permissions for that tenant, fires an integration event, and the feature becomes live for that tenant's users on their next request.
-Installation does not load any new code — that already happened at publish time.
+A tenant administrator installs the module from the marketplace.
+The platform runs the module's migrations against that tenant's dedicated database, registers its permissions, and the feature becomes live for the tenant's users on their next request.
+Installation does not load any new code — that already happened at publish time — so each tenant controls exactly which features run inside its own database.

-OnUninstallAsync removes navigation entries and permissions only.
-Tenant data — CRM contacts, payment records, chat history — is preserved.
-Reinstall must be able to restore the state.
+Uninstalling a module removes its navigation entries and permissions from the active interface immediately, but the tenant data it created — CRM contacts, payment records, chat history — is preserved.
+Reinstalling restores access to that state.

 Frontend architecture